nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 Static configuration
 ********************
-By default, Partition Manager dynamically places the partitions in memory.
+By default, the Partition Manager dynamically places the partitions in memory.
 However, if you have a deployed product that consists of multiple images, where only a subset of the included images can be upgraded through a firmware update mechanism, the upgradable images must be statically configured.
 For example, if a device includes a non-upgradable first-stage bootloader and an upgradable application, the application image to be upgraded must be linked to the same address as the one that is deployed.

-For this purpose, Partition Manager provides static configuration to define static partitions.
+For this purpose, the Partition Manager provides static configuration to define static partitions.
 The area used by the static partitions is called the *static area*.
 The static area comes in addition to the *dynamic area*, which consists of the ``app`` partition and all memory adjacent to the ``app`` partition that is not occupied by a static partition.
 Note that there is only one dynamic area.
-When Partition Manager is executed, it operates only on the dynamic area, assuming that all other memory is reserved.
+When the Partition Manager is executed, it operates only on the dynamic area, assuming that all other memory is reserved.

 Within the dynamic area, you can define new partitions or configure existing partitions even if you are using static partitions.
 The dynamic area is resized as required when updating the static configuration.